In this guide, we’ll describe how to create a healthy, utility-based Bitcoin economy and why the “hodl” mentality is seriously flawed.

 What is HODL?

-Within the Bitcoin community there is a 4-letter meme, “hodl”.
-This mantra encourages Bitcoin users to “never spend” and “never sell” their Bitcoin.
+Within the Bitcoin Core (BTC) community there is a 4-letter meme, “hodl”.
+This mantra encourages users to “never spend” and “never sell” their BTC.
 It originates from a 2013 drunken post which mistakenly misspells the word “hold.”
-At the time, the price of Bitcoin was crashing and the poster was attempting to calm his fellow Bitcoiners and prevent them from panic selling.
+At the time, the price was crashing and the poster was attempting to calm his fellow Bitcoiners and prevent them from panic selling.
 While well intended, this cautionary plea for users to consider the long-term growth potential of Bitcoin ironically degenerated into a “never use Bitcoin, ever” attitude which is extremely harmful to the growth potential of the cryptocurrency.

 Instead of hodling, the way to create an economy that fosters adoption and helps grow the network is through a spend and replace strategy.

-For example, let’s look at a Bitcoin user named John who has $100 worth of Bitcoin.
+For example, let’s look at a Bitcoin user named John who has $100 worth of Bitcoin Cash (BCH).
 Using the spend and replace strategy, he:

 - Uses fiat currency to purchase an additional $50 worth of BCH, replenishing his holdings to the amount he began with.